-All the local municipalities have several recycling programs that are run by private businesses.
+Greater Tzaneen, Ba-phalaborwa, and Greater Giyani local municipalities have a number of recycling programs in operation that are run by private businesses.
 All levels of government should support these programs so that waste is managed holistically and a high level of environmental quality is maintained in our surroundings.
-It is commendable that local and district municipalities are aware of the issues that affect their constituents.
+It is commendable that local and district governments are aware of the issues that affect their constituents.